sapcc/backup-tools/cmd/backup-restore/README.md

 # backup-restore

-### mariadb, mysql and postgres backups

-To restore a mysql/mariadb or postgres backup please run in your `backup` container of your pod this command:
+To restore a postgres backup please run in your `backup` container of your pod this command:

 `backup-restore`

 follow the instructions there.
 At any error the process will give back a fatal error and stop the process.

-### etcd backups!!

-This tool will not help you to restore a etcd backup.
-How to restore a etcd backup?
-Look at [etcd V2 Admin Guide](https://github.com/coreos/etcd/blob/master/Documentation/v2/admin_guide.md)

-### Cross-Region Backup-Restore
+## Cross-Region Backup-Restore

 Run this in the POD container `backup`.

 To minifiy the config to run a cross-region backup you can create a config with the following command from the same pod in an other region.